kugurerdem/rugu.dev/content/english/blog/debug-smarter.md

 In this essay, I share some tips that I've found particularly beneficial for my own debugging experience.
 Hope it helps the reader as well.

+If you have any cool tips you'd also like to share, feel free to share them.
+I might include them in the essay and give you credit for it.

 # Writing Logs to STDERR

 I've noticed that developers, myself included, often instinctively write debug